-Step 1 - Staff Review
+Step 1 - Admission Staff Review

-The admissions staff will review your completed application to determine whether all documents are complete and whether you meet the minimum admissions requirements.
-We will compute your adjusted pre-pharmacy GPA, using the last grade you received in your courses, and we will also determine that none of the pre-pharmacy courses were more than 7 years prior to the date you would start classes.
-If all these checks are cleared, the status of your application will be posted online and verify that your application is complete.
+The admissions advisor will review your completed application to determine whether all documents are complete and whether you meet the minimum admissions requirements.
+We will compute your adjusted pre-pharmacy GPA using the last grade you received in your courses.
+Your transcripts will be reviewed for each "F", "W", and "D" previously made in the all previous coursework.
+The status of your application will be posted online and verify that your application is complete.

-Step 2 - Admissions Committee Review
+Step 2 - Admissions Committee Member Review

 The Admissions Committee is composed of a cross section of faculty members and advanced students who review each application to determine which applicants will be invited to one of the SOP campus locations for an interview.
-To select those to interview, we compute each applicant's probability of successfully completing the curriculum (4 years of pharmacy studies with a composite GPA above 75% and no course failures) by a regression formula that includes your pre-pharmacy GPA (as computed on your application) and the Composite, Biology, Chemistry, and Reading scores on your